 READ MORE: A business can also have a credit score

 When should you consider opening a business bank account?

 According to Lauren Deva, head of commercial transactional pillar at FNB Commercial, business customers should from the onset attempt to separate their business and personal finances.

 “As a business owner, it’s important to remember that your company is an independent entity.
 It’s free-standing from you and your personal finances.”

-The same applies to sole proprietorships, and those who are self-employed.
+The same applies to sole proprietors, and those who are self-employed.